How does this company make money?

 What does this company depend on?

-The mechanism depends on Italian leather tanneries that meet Coach's specific grain and tanning standards, manufacturing partnerships with facilities in Vietnam and China for production capacity, retail lease agreements for flagship stores on Fifth Avenue and Regent Street, wholesale distribution agreements with Macy's and Nordstrom, and trademark protection enforcement across all operating jurisdictions.
+The company cannot run without Italian leather tanneries that meet its grain and tanning specifications, manufacturing facilities in Vietnam and China for production volume, retail lease agreements at flagship locations on Fifth Avenue and Regent Street, and wholesale distribution agreements with Macy's and Nordstrom to reach department store shoppers.

 Who depends on this company?